This is the personal website of a natural person.

 Also, according to Article 9, you as my commenter may not comment anything about anyone's racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, nor about genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.

-I myself do not send you any cookies.
 In addition, I think the cookie law is dumb, for the following reasons:

 - One can configure their web browser to discard every cookie, or ask for permission on each site